The Space Reviewin association with SpaceNews

-A new space council?by Dwayne A. Day
+A new space council?

-A Space Exploration Steering Council is unlikely either to be adopted by a presidential administration or to succeed at coordinating space exploration policy. |
+A Space Exploration Steering Council is unlikely either to be adopted by a presidential administration or to succeed at coordinating space exploration policy.

 Eisenhower eventually agreed to the creation of a space policy board after meeting with Johnson, who proposed that the President be made chairman of the board and define its scope.
 The name of the organization was changed to the National Aeronautics and Space Council (NASC) and was established in August 1958 by the National Aeronautics and Space Act that also created NASA.
 The NASC included the Secretaries of State and Defense, the NASA Administrator, the Chairman of the Atomic Energy Commission, and any additional members that the president chose to appoint.
 The council had an executive secretary who was allowed to hire a staff.